yzjedu/cs151-lab6-max_kriston_lab6/algorithm.md

     - `SENTINEL = 'E'` (to exit the loop)
     - `choice = ''` (to store user’s menu choice)

-3. Start a while loop that continues until the user enters 'E' to exit:
-   1. Display the menu options:
-       - `D - Deposit`
-       - `W - Withdraw`
-       - `V - View Balance`
-       - `E - Exit`
-   2. Prompt the user to input their choice and convert it to uppercase.
+- Function name: deposit_func
+- parameter: none
+- return:new balance
   3. If the choice is 'D' (Deposit):
        1. Prompt the user to enter the amount to deposit.
        2. Check if the deposit amount is a valid positive integer:
             1. Convert the input to an integer.